Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Inference

 where $F_{H_A}$, $I_{H_A}$, and $D_{H_A}$ are as above but evaluated under the full model.
 Since robust Wald testing does not require refitting a model under a null hypothesis, it offers a computational advantage over robust score testing.
 However, as explored in Section \ref{sec:simulations}, robust Wald tests fail to adequately control Type 1 error in small samples.
+In contrast, robust score tests controlled error rates in all investigated scenarios.